Royal Geographical Society: Competitions

-The Society also has competitions for students studying geography.
+The society also has competitions for students studying geography.
 The Young Geographer of the Year has four categories for students in KS2 through to A-Level.
 All students have to produce posters on a given topic, except the A-Level students who are expected to write an essay.
 For A-Level students there is also the David W. Smith Memorial Award, an annual essay competition, and the Ron Cooke Award for the best A-Level coursework.

 Publications

 Journals

 The Royal Geographical Society (with IBG)'s scholarly publications provide an outlet and support for the dissemination of research across the breadth of the discipline.
-In 2012, three main journals alone were accessed online internationally over 1.3 million times.
+The society states that its research publications are accessed over a million times per year.